davidpdrsn/Java-Style-Guide/README.markdown

 - Don't include a newline before `{`.
 Don't use C# style.
 - Use spaces around operators, except unary operators, such as `!`.
 - Prefix calls to instance methods and accesses of instance variables with `this.` when inside a class.
-- Constants should be all uppercase and with underscores, `MY_CONSTANT`.

 Naming
 ------